davepacheco/registrar/README.md

 #### Using host and service records

 Let's look at an example.
-In Manta, instances of the "authcache" service publish host records under $zonename.authcache.$suffix.
-As a result, if you have a Manta deployment whose DNS suffix is "emy-10.joyent.us", you can find the IP address for the "authcache" zone that's called `a2674d3b-a9c4-46bc-a835-b6ce21d522c2` by looking up `a2674d3b-a9c4-46bc-a835-b6ce21d522c2.authcache.emy-10.joyent.us`:
+In Manta, instances of the "authcache" service publish host records under "$zonename.authcache.$suffix".
+As a result, if you have a Manta deployment whose DNS suffix is "emy-10.joyent.us", you can find the IP address for the "authcache" zone that's called "a2674d3b-a9c4-46bc-a835-b6ce21d522c2" by looking up "a2674d3b-a9c4-46bc-a835-b6ce21d522c2.authcache.emy-10.joyent.us":

     $ dig +nocmd +nocomments +noquestion +nostats a2674d3b-a9c4-46bc-a835-b6ce21d522c2.authcache.emy-10.joyent.us a2674d3b-a9c4-46bc-a835-b6ce21d522c2.authcache.emy-10.joyent.us.
 30 IN A 172.27.10.62

 We've just looked up the _host record_ for a particular authcache instance.
-The authcache service also writes a _service record_ for the higher-level DNS name `authcache.emy-10.joyent.us`.
-This lets clients of the authcache service use the DNS name `authcache.emy-10.joyent.us` to find all available authcache
+The authcache service also writes a _service record_ for the higher-level DNS name "authcache.emy-10.joyent.us".
+This lets clients of the authcache service use the DNS name "authcache.emy-10.joyent.us" to find all available authcache
 instances:

     $ dig +nocmd +nocomments +noquestion +nostats authcache.emy-10.joyent.us